rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 ## Standalone JavaScript/TypeScript Vue Project in Visual Studio 2022

-### Enabling the Default Linting in the TypeScript Analyzer

-If you create a Standalone Vue Project in Visual Studio 2022 then ESLint is installed and linting is available.
+If you create a Standalone TypeScript Vue Project or Standalone JavaScript Vue Project in Visual Studio 2022 then ESLint is installed and linting is available.
 The eslint-plugin-vue plugin is installed as part of the project creation.
+ESLint is configured from an 'eslintConfig' property in package.json.
 If you run `npm run lint` from a terminal in the root of the project ESLint will run and show any errors.

 **The TypeScript Analyzer can use this ESLint configuration, and show linting errors in the code windows and Error List.**

 **To enable this** go to Tools/Options/TypeScript Analyzer/ESLint and under 'File extensions to lint' add ',vue' to the existing list.
 After the change the 'File extensions to lint' setting should look like 'js,jsx,ts,tsx,mjs,cjs,vue'.

 **To test this is working**, open file src/App.vue.
 On lines 12-14 currently there is a 'components' property of an object defined, with value `{ HelloWorld }`.
 If you change the name here to, say, `HelloVueWorld` then you should see linting errors for the file including a [vue/no-unused-components error which comes from the plugin](https://eslint.vuejs.org/rules/no-unused-components.html).
-Errors in the template section will also be shown correctly.
+Errors in the template or style section will also be shown correctly.

 Note that clicking the link in the Code column in the Error List should take you to the help page for this error.

-### Enabling Prettier
+## Enabling Prettier for Standalone Vue Projects

 Prettier is **not** enabled by default in a Standalone JavaScript/TypeScript project.
 We can enable it by following the steps below, which extend the existing configuration: